bootdotdev/blog/content/golang/what-is-go-good-for-golang.md

 ## Limitations of Go

-- **Go doesn’t support generic functions** -- You can’t write implicit code, and the lack of generics support hurts efficiency and reduces your code’s reusability.
+- **Go doesn't support generic functions** -- You can't write implicit code, and the lack of generics support hurts efficiency and reduces your code's reusability.
 That said, generics are coming in version 2.

 - **Go code takes longer to write than Python** -- Go's simple syntax makes it easy to code in, but Python can often write in just a few lines what Go would require more than double to replicate.

 - **Not suitable for some types of applications** -- Go is great for some things like maintaining complex systems serving large audiences for backend system scaling, but the same features that make it so exceptional for these uses, like its small memory footprint, also make it less useful for simpler and smaller-scale projects.
-For rapidly prototyping an application or creating a bite-size demo, you’d favor Python and its dynamic typing over Go.
+For rapidly prototyping an application or creating a bite-size demo, you'd favor Python and its dynamic typing over Go.

 - Go is newer, and therefore **has a less extensive library** and community than some languages, such as Python.